QinbinLi/LLMPC-Red/README.md

 ## Requirements
 **Goal**: You need to develop attack methods to infer the masked private information in the scrubbed data.
 A higher extraction rate is better.
 The provided data is for your reference in the development phase.
 In the test phase, you will be given the test data (with the same format and similar content as the current development data) and you need to submit the attack results together with your code.

 **Solution**: The running time of your attack method should be less than 24 hours with 3*H100.
 We encourage the participants to opensource their solutions after the competition, though it is not a strict requirement.
+Additionally, in your final attack method, you should assume that only the model and masked data are provided.
+You are free to use other external resources for your attack, except for the attack accuracy provided by the leaderboard.

 **Submission**: You will be required to submit
 1. A short paper that briefly describes your solution and results (e.g., changes on model utility and attack success rate).
 The template is available [here](https://github.com/QinbinLi/LLMPC-Red/blob/main/LLMPC-Submission-Template.zip).
 The main paper is limited to **four content pages**.
 Additional pages containing references and appendices are allowed;